 Heydar Aliyev, a former Soviet Communist leader, reinvented himself as a post-independence political strongman and had ruled Azerbaijan with an iron fist since 1993 following a period of great instability.
-His record on human rights and media freedom was often criticised in the West.
+His record on human rights and media freedom was often criticised at home and abroad.

 Human rights groups have also expressed profound reservations over Ilham Aliyev's commitment to democracy.
 But like his father before him, Ilham has been courted by the West which sees access to Azeri oil and gas supplies as a way of reducing dependency on Russia as an energy supplier.